-The Hemophilia Research Program is directed to advance new therapies, evaluate novel aspects in hemophilia care, and create new knowledge regarding the evolving needs of the aging patient with hemophilia.
-The program comprises clinical trials as well as translational and basic research in hemophilia.
-Our patients have the opportunity to participate in cutting-edge research and contribute to knowledge in a variety of innovative ways.
+The Hemophilia Research Program is directed at advancing new therapies, evaluating novel aspects in hemophilia care, and creating new knowledge about the evolving needs of the aging patient with hemophilia.
+The program includes clinical trials as well as translational and basic research in hemophilia.
+Our patients have the opportunity to participate in cutting-edge research and contribute to scientific and medical knowledge in a variety of innovative ways.

-There is no cost for the studies or clotting factor preparations, and you are reimbursed for time, effort, and travel costs.
-To learn more, call the Hemophilia Treatment Center, 619-471-0335, Monday to Friday, 8:30 a.m. – 4:30 p.m.
+There is no cost for study participation or clotting factor preparations, and participants are reimbursed for time, effort, and travel costs.
+To learn more, call the Hemophilia Treatment Center at 619-471-0335.

 Translational and Basic Research

-Dr. von Drygalski's research interests involve basic, translational and clinical science in the field of hemostasis and thrombosis.
-In addition, Dr. von Drygalski and her team are interested in furthering the understanding of morbidities such as joint disease and cardiovascular disease in adult patients with hemophilia.
+Dr. Annette von Drygalski studies basic, translational, and clinical science in the field of hemostasis and thrombosis.
+Additionally, Dr. von Drygalski and her team are interested in furthering the understanding of associated conditions such as joint disease and cardiovascular disease in adult patients with hemophilia.

-Heart health is emerging as important for patients with hemophilia.
-For many decades the concept prevailed that patients with hemophilia are protected against cardiovascular disease and stroke since their "blood is naturally thin".
-Patients with hemophilia were considered "hypocoagulable".
-The aging population with hemophilia teaches us that this paradigm may not be true.
-However, we understand little about risk factors of heart disease, high blood pressure and stroke in hemophilia.
+Heart health is becoming an important concern for patients with hemophilia.
+For many decades, it was believed that patients with hemophilia were protected against heart disease and stroke as their "blood is naturally thin."
+Patients with hemophilia were considered "hypocoagulable."
+The aging population with hemophilia teaches us that this may not be true.
+Through our research efforts, we recently discovered that patients with hemophilia suffer more frequently from dangerously high blood pressure than the general population.

-Our center has launched a cross-sectional and longitudinal study in collaboration with the Division of Preventive Medicine at UC San Diego to assess heart health and risk factors for heart disease in hemophilia.
+This is of major concern as high blood pressure increases the risk for intracranial bleeding (stroke).
+Reasons for the prevalence of high blood pressure are poorly understood and we are currently investigating this.
+Our center has launched a cross-sectional and longitudinal study in collaboration with the Division of Preventive Medicine at UC San Diego Health to assess heart health and risk factors for heart disease in hemophilia.
 This study receives funding support from Baxter Biosciences.
-All patients with hemophilia at all ages are welcome to join and contribute to new knowledge which ultimately will inform the medical community, result in better prevention and treatment strategies and improve outcomes of patients with hemophilia.
+Patients of all ages with hemophilia are welcome to join and contribute to new knowledge which ultimately will inform the medical community, result in better prevention and treatment strategies, and improve health outcomes of patients with hemophilia.

 Dr. von Drygalski is interested in novel bypassing strategies for patients with hemophilia and inhibitors.
-She was the 2012 recipient of a Bayer Early Career Investigator Award which will allow her to study "FVa activity augmentation as a novel bypassing strategy in hemophilia" in collaboration with basic scientists at The Scripps Research Institute.
-Read more.
+She was the 2012 recipient of a Bayer Early Career Investigator Award which allows her to study "FVa activity augmentation as a novel bypassing strategy in hemophilia" in collaboration with basic scientists at The Scripps Research Institute.